Of California Rolls and the Sabbath

 Human nature being as it is, however, it is hardly surprising to notice, maybe in one’s own behavior, varying conformity to a four-way stop.
 As may be casually observed through our own kitchen window at any time of day or night, drivers of vehicles at Good Hope Road and Rainbow Avenue seem to exhibit differing response to those four plain stop signs.
 Some slow down to a full and complete stop; others slow to a cautious near-stop; and some cruise, it is assumed with a quick look in every direction, through the intersection, barely slowing at all from their approaching speed.

 Interestingly, the act of not bringing one’s vehicle to a full stop—to the point at which the speedometer reads “0” at an indicated sign—has come to be known in our culture as a “California roll.”
-It does vary some in other communities, that may attach their own locality to the term, but “California roll” remains fairly universal.
+The terminology does vary some in other communities, which may attach their own locality to the term, but “California roll” remains fairly universal.

 I remember my first awareness of this expression when, sometime in the mid-1970s, I was pulled over and handed a citation from an officer on La Sierra Avenue, who said only, “California roll” and returned to his vehicle, lights still flashing.
 Until that moment, though I had somehow passed driver’s tests and been driving with a license for 10 years, I had somehow missed “the letter of the law” with regard to stop signs.